NorskHelsenett/RabbitMq-IntegrationSample/README.md

 # RabbitMq-IntegrationSample
-Reference implementation for RabbitMq towards NHN Registerplattform
+Reference implementation for RabbitMq towards NHN Registerplattform and example on how to sync communicationparties.